cezarypiatek/ApprovalTestsExtensions/README.md

 - `VerifyHttpResponseForScenario` - Same as above but allows to specify scenario name.
 Helpful when there is more than one snapshot inside a single test.
 - `VerifyJson` - Checking the provided explicitly JSON payload with a saved snapshot.
 - `VerifyJsonForScenario` - Same as above but allows specifying scenario name.
 Helpful when there is more than one snapshot inside a single test.
 - `VerifyJsonDiff` - Calculate the diff between the provided JSON payloads and checking the result against the saved snapshot.
 More info about the diff can be found on [jsondiffpatch.net]( https://github.com/wbish/jsondiffpatch.net) project site.
+Similar method available for `HttpResponseMessage`.

 All those methods allow for ignoring attributes inside the payload by specifying them as `ignoredPaths` in the form of [JsonPath](https://github.com/json-path/JsonPath).
 This is especially useful when the payload contains dynamically generated data like dates or identifiers.